realrandal/Rapido/README.md

-rapida
+Rapida
 ======

-Flat file CMS built on top of Cockpit
+Rapida is a flexible and crazy fast CMS implementation built on top of Cockpit